PriceLab/BDDS/trenadb/fimo/README.md

 4. Copy the existing fimo database dump from Amazon S3
 5. Restore the database (I do this on an Amazon EC2 instance)
 6. Using the template from [`create_fimo_table.sh`](https://github.com/PriceLab/BDDS/blob/master/trenadb/fimo/create_fimo_table.sh), create a shell script that copies the fimo output into the existing fimo database
+7. Create indices using the commands in [index.sql](https://github.com/PriceLab/BDDS/blob/master/trenadb/fimo/index.sql)
-7. Dump the new fimo database locally
+8. Dump the new fimo database locally
-8. Copy the database dump to Amazon S3
+9. Copy the database dump to Amazon S3

 What follows is a more detailed description of how to carry out all these steps, with examples using the fimo version created on June 8, 2017.